movie was filmed in the Summer of 2014;

 Mr. Emmerich's outstanding directorial three-decade filmography includes (chronologically): "The Noah's Ark Principle" (1984), "Joey" (a boy with telekinesis) (1985); "Hollywood Monster" (a comedy horror movie) (1987), "Moon 40" (1990), "Universal Soldier" (1992), "Stargate" (co-starring "The Crying Game" film surprise transgender Jaye Davidson) (1994), "Godzilla" (remake of the monster starring pre-Gay "Torch Song Trilogy" Matthew Broderick) (1998), "The Thirteenth Floor" (sci-fi with some simulated humans), "The Patriot" (about the American Revolutionary War starring Mel Gibson and pre-Gay Brokeback Mountain Heath Ledger) (2000), "Eight-Legged Freaks" (starring Scarlet Johansson) (2002), "The Day After Tomorrow" (starring pre-Gay "Brokeback Mountain" Jake Gyllenhaul) (2004), "Trade" (based on book "The Girls Next Door" about the illegal sex trade) (2007), "10,000 B.C."
 (2008), "2012" (2009), "Anonymous" (about Shakespeare's written works, or are they) (2011) and "White House Down" (starring post-"Dreamgirls" Jamie Fox and Channing Tatum) (2013).
 The new film "STONEWALL" (starring Jeremy Irvine and Jonny Beauchamp) was officially released worldwide on Friday, September 25th, as planned, prior to "Gay History Month" in October.

-"STONEWALL" movie's chief producer Michael S. Fossat was the special guest speaker at the STONEWALL Rebellion Veterans' Association monthly meeting on Saturday, May 30, 2015.
+"STONEWALL" movie's chief producer Michael S. Fossat was the special guest speaker at the STONEWALL Rebellion Veterans Association monthly meeting on Saturday, May 30, 2015.
 He provided informative and captivating information about the planning, casting, authenticating, producing and completing of the movie.
-Get2gether was chaired by SVA's director Williamson Henderson.
-Several other Stonewall veterans such as Bert "Berti" Coffman, Leigh "L&M" McManus, Joan "JC" Sobel and Gil "Gil-da" Horowitz (since 86'd) plus Maria "ME" Estevez, a close friend of deceased Stonewall vet King Storme DeLarverie, were present and actively participated.
+Get2gether was chaired by SVA's director Willson Henderson.
+Several other Stonewall veterans such as Bert "Berti" Coffman, Rita "Rusty" Rose, Leigh "L&M" McManus, Joan "JC" Sobel and Gil "Gil-da" Horowitz (since 86'd) plus Maria "ME" Estevez, a close friend of deceased Stonewall vet Storme DeLarverie, were present and actively participated.
 Bruce A. Poli, the S.V.A.
-Public Relationist was present at the meeting and the recent private showing of the "STONEWALL" movie.
-Mr. Fossat's behind-the-scenes interesting and charming presentation was followed with a "Questions & Answers" session from the audience.
+Public Relationist was present and at the recent private showing of the "STONEWALL" movie.
+Mr. Fossat's behind-the-scenes interesting and charming presentation was followed with a "Questions & Answers" session from the attendees.
 Main issue was questions by members and others about the music in the "STONEWALL" movie.
 The concern is that the songs must reflect the authentic and upbeat music of the 1969 Stonewall Club.
-Two reporters from The New York Times ("NYX") were present for a story in progress about Williamson Henderson and "the car" with a backdrop of the S.V.A.
-They referenced the meeting, the movie and the 1969 car in their "Profile" on Williamson published in the next Sunday edition (June 7, 2015) of the NYX.
-It included a new photo of the 1969 Cadillac "Stonewall Car".
+Two reporters from The New York Times ("NYX") were present for a story in progress about Willson Henderson and the "S/W Car" with a backdrop of the S.V.A.
+They referenced the meeting, the movie and the 1969 car in their "Profile" on Willson published in the next Sunday edition (June 7, 2015) of the NYX.
+It included a new photo of the classic 1969 convertible "Stonewall Car".
 Local West Village newspaper WestView News ("The voice of the West Village") had a reporter on site.
 The elongated and lively meeting was held at the New York City Gay Community Services Center in Manhattan, NYC.

 "STONEWALL": Movie Premiere

-"STONEWALL" Director Emmerich Quotes SVA's Director HendersonDirector Emmerich cites Stonewall vets Williamson Henderson and Marty Boyce:
+"STONEWALL" Director Emmerich Quotes SVA's Director HendersonDirector Roland Emmerich cites Stonewall vets Willson Henderson and Marty Boyce:

 correspondence and information to: